lf-lang/lingo/README.md

     lingo [OPTIONS] <SUBCOMMAND>

 OPTIONS:
-    -b, --backend <BACKEND>    force lingo to use the specified backend [default: cli] -h, --help                 Print help information
+    -b, --backend <BACKEND>    Force lingo to use the specified backend [default: cli] -h, --help                 Print help information
     -V, --version              Print version information

 SUBCOMMANDS:
-    build     compiling one or multiple binaries in a lingua-franca package clean     removes build artifacts
+    build     Compile the current package
-    help      Print this message or the help of the given subcommand(s) init      initializing a lingua-franca project
+    clean     Remove build artifacts from the package help      Print this message or the help of the given subcommand(s) init      Initialize a new package
-    run       builds and runs binaries
-    update    Updates the dependencies and potentially build tools
+    run       Build and run a main program in the package update    Update all the dependencies in the package
 ```

 ## The toml-based package configurations